 Features to look for in great thermal imaging monocular

-It is common a little unsure about what features should I look for in the best thermal monocular?
-While I have a more in-depth look at this in the buying guide, later on in this article, here are some quick tips on features to look out for.
+It is common to be a little unsure about what features to look for in getting the best thermal monocular.
+While I have a more in-depth look at this in the buying guide later on in this article, here are some quick tips on features to look out for.

 - Clarity – A good quality thermal imaging monocular will have a clear display to see heat signatures clearly.

 - Image resolution – This is how many pixels the image sensor has.
 The higher the number, the more detail you’ll be able to see giving you a better image quality.

 - Field of view – This is how much of the area around you you can see on the display.
 A wider field of view is better, as it gives you a better overview of your surroundings.